Terms & Conditions – Access & use of the website –

 By continuing to browse and use the website you are agreeing to comply with and be bound fully by these terms.
 If you do not agree with any part of the terms, please stop using the Website.

-2. You are responsible for controlling all waste that is placed in the skip until the skip is collected.
-We will provide tonne sacks in the skips where needed or requested, to help with segregation of waste types (e.g. ceramics or plasterboard) and to avoid contamination, so that as much of your waste as possible can be recycled, thus helping the environment.
+5. You are responsible for controlling all waste that is placed in the skip until the skip is collected.
+Certain waste types (e.g. ceramics and plasterboard) will need to be kept segregated to avoid contamination with other waste.
+We will provide tonne sacks within the skips where needed or requested to help you with segregation, so that as much of your waste as possible can be recycled.
+This will help keep your waste disposal costs to a minimum, whilst also helping the environment.

 Under no circumstances can you put (or allow others to put) hazardous waste into the skip.